colts70/The-Sematic-Stack/README.md

 • Anchors MAY NOT define a broader or different topic.
 • Anchors exist only to bind and reinforce the root — never to replace it.

+Keep it simple:

 You buy 1 root domain (the real site).

-You buy 5 pillar domains (tiny “anchor” domains).
+You buy 5 pillars

 Each pillar domain hosts one tiny JSON file.